bigcode-project/octopack/README.md

 ![](visuals/banner.png)

 This repository provides an overview of all components from the paper [OctoPack: Instruction Tuning Code Large Language Models](https://arxiv.org/abs/2308.07124).
+[Link to 5-min video](https://www.youtube.com/watch?v=vtsQ294gkJ4&t=13s&ab_channel=NiklasMuennighoff) on the paper presented by Niklas Muennighoff.

 <!-- TOC -->